A Product Roadmap expresses a vision and guides the strategic direction for a greater work.

 Other departments also take part and rely on the development of a Product Roadmap:

-Inclusion is vital for planning and alignment— if all departments are immersed in the roadmap, it can lead to impressive products!
+Inclusion is vital for planning and alignment.
+If all departments are immersed in the roadmap, it can lead to impressive products!

 Most Product Roadmaps fall under the umbrella of one of three general templates: